pytorch/tutorials/advanced_source/python_extension_autoload.rst

 out-of-tree devices.
 For further details, refer to the `[RFC] Autoload Device Extension <https://github.com/pytorch/pytorch/issues/122468>`_.

+.. grid:: 2

+    .. grid-item-card:: :octicon:`mortar-board;1em;` What you will learn
+       :class-card: card-prerequisites

+       * How to use out-of-tree extension autoloading in PyTorch
+       * Review examples with Intel Gaudi HPU, Huawei Ascend NPU

+    .. grid-item-card:: :octicon:`list-unordered;1em;` Prerequisites
+       :class-card: card-prerequisites

+       * PyTorch v2.5 or later
 .. note::

     This feature is enabled by default and can be disabled by using